 Let's look at this from my viewpoint of closed being superior for studio work like recording, tracking, and mixing.

-Jokes aside, people do claim there is a downside to closed back headphones.
+People do claim there is this one downside to closed back headphones.
 Like if you're riding your bike you may not hear cars coming like you would if their engine sounds and the wind could contaminate your listening experience.
 This is really stupid logic in this context and worlds of others.

 The only real objection is that closed back headphones don't let sound pressure escape so you might end up with a cavity resonance or damaged hearing.
 This is partially a legitimate reason except you shouldn't be listening loud enough for it to ever matter.
 You should only be spot checking loudly here and there.
 The closed nature blocks out everything else when they are circumaural (over and around the ears).
 There's no need for it and it can harm your hearing.